St Martin of Tours Church, Detling

 The church windows are of varying sizes and periods although mostly perpendicular in style.
 Over the doorway on the west side of the tower is a large rectangular three-lighted perpendicular window added in the 19th century.
 The windows to the nave, aisle and chapel are mainly two-lighted in design.
 Those to the south-east and east of the chancel and three-lighted.
 Internally, the nave and aisle are separated by a pair of wide plain arches and the chancel and chapel by a single arch.

 The large twelve-sided font is early and plain and stands on a 20th-century base, having once been built into the wall of the tower.
 An ornately carved four-sided oak lectern dates from 1340–50.
 It probably came from Boxley Abbey and has been described as "the finest medieval fitting in any parish church in the county".
-The church's pipe organ dates from the 1850s and was brought from the Congregational Church in Maidstone in 1973.
+The church's pipe organ dates from the 1850s and was brought from the Congregational Church in Maidstone in 1973, and was installed and to a large part funded by long time organist, Colin Savage, from East Court, Detling.

 The churchyard contains a headstone and a table tomb that are Grade II listed.